 USA Office General & life providersPartnerRe

-A leading global reinsurer providing multi-line reinsurance to insurance companies, with diverse solutions across property & casualty, specialty, and life & health
+A global reinsurer providing multi-line reinsurance solutions to insurance companies.

 USA Office Global Specialty RisksUK P&I Club.